yochaigal/cairn/wip/2e/variable-difficulty.md

 **Warden**: _"That should be fine, yes.
 But be aware that combat officially breaks out as soon as Wolfram stands to fire.
 And since you're all at the ready, there is no need to make a DEX save: you go first."_

-**Warden**: _"The soldiers continue their trajectory, until finally the Leader draws his sword into the air and screams, 'Charge!'
+**Warden**: _"The soldiers continue their trajectory, until finally the leader draws his sword into the air and screams, 'Charge!'
 And the soldiers rush towards you.
 Everything happens at once.
 Wolfram stands and fires his crossbow at the leader.
 Since the leader is part of a detachment, Wolfram can only roll a d4."_

-> The result of Wofram's attack is a 3, and as the leader's helmet absorbs 1 point of damage he loses only 2 HP.
+> The result of Wofram's attack is a 3, and as the leader's helmet absorbs 1 point of damage, he loses only 2 HP.

 **Warden**: _"The arrow whizzes past the leader's shoulder, tearing his brightly-colored shoulder epaulet.
 He grimaces and rushes forward towards the East side of the building.
-Freya, at the same time you pop your head through the trap door and toss Smoke Bombs on the East and West sides of the building - mark off 2 uses, please.
+Freya, at the same time, you pop your head through the trap door and toss Smoke Bombs on the East and West sides of the building - mark off 2 uses please.
 Lucius, you stand behind her, and the moment she moves away, you pour some Miracle Oil on the stepladder."_

 **Warden**: _"As smoke fills either side of the building, it becomes impossible to tell friend from foe.
 A few of the men try to climb the ladder but immediately slide off, landing at the bottom in a heap.
 Your enemies have essentially lost their turn, but the smoke is starting to dissipate.
 Amidst coughing and shouts, you hear a voice cry, 'Burn it to the ground!'"_

 **Wolfram**: _"Well that bought us some time, at least.
-Hey Lucius, how flammable is that oil of yours?"_
+Hey, Lucius, how flammable is that oil of yours?"_

 **Lucius**: _"Very.
 And it seems we may be running out of options."_